St. John Virgin Islands: The Best Snorkeling and Top Beaches

 Pack lightly.
 Truly.
 The dress is casual.
 Shorts are fine.
 Flipflops are fine.
 You are in your swimsuit most of the day, so bring at least two.
 Water shoes are advisable for trail trekking.
 Leave room in your bag for more important things like reef-friendly sunscreen.
 Don’t be that red guy.

 We back our own snorkel gear, but rentals are widely available.
 If you think you will snorkel every day, it would be worth buying your own.
 A gear backpack for snorkel equipment and a cooler backpack are beach essentials.
 The straps make it easy to lug the gear.
+Snorkeling Equipment we used can be found at the link.

 Food is expensive on St. John.
 Everything is shipped in, thus the high price tag.
 We bring some things with us like peanut butter, protein and granola bars that don’t melt for the beach, tea bags, coffee, and a box of cereal.
 When we get our rental jeep, our first stop is the Starfish Market grocery store.
 Water is not usually potable, so buy plenty of water.